System Operational Safety Plan

 Safety Rules for the Facility

-Employees will observe the rules and regulations for this facility as promulgated by the Division of Administration Office of Building and Grounds.
+Employees will observe the rules and regulations for this facility as promulgated by the Office of Building and Grounds in the Division of Administration.

 Provision for Safety Training for Employees